GFlisch/Arc4u.Guidance.Doc/Guidance2022.3.0/AuthenticationMigration.md

 The argument to `AuthorizeAttribute` is a single `string`, representing a [__policy__](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-7.0).
 A policy is a set of requirements.
 At authorization time, all requirements are evaluated (using their `AuthorizationHandler`) and a user is authorizaed if all requirements are fulfilled.
-Since we already have the concept of "Operations", Arc4u has the appropriate handlers to take care of this.
+Since we already have the concept of "Operations" at Elia (`CanAccessApplication`, `CanSeeSwaggerFacadeApi`,...) , Arc4u has the appropriate handlers to take care of this.
 You normally don't need to write your own.

 At application startup, a new extension method is called: